ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 --- abstract

-I propose" This draft proposes a lightweight security enhancement scheme based on integration of remote attestation with key negotiation and key distribution.
+This draft proposes a lightweight security enhancement scheme based on integration of remote attestation with key negotiation and key distribution.
 Correctly integrating the main steps of end-to-end key negotiation into the remote attestation process may provide more security and flexibility.

 --- middle